Live Earth (2007 concert): Background

 In subsequent interviews Al Gore indicated that the concerts would mark 'the beginning of a three-year campaign worldwide to deliver information about how we solve the climate crisis' and that 'the prospects for every future generation depend on us understanding, hearing and acting upon this information.'

 Live Earth's supporters included climate change activists in New Zealand's Climaction Coalition, who praised concert organisers, stating "Climate change is the greatest threat facing humanity today."
 Climaction spokesperson David Colyer said the concert presented "a great opportunity to join our voices with theirs" and called on people who could not attend a concert to participate in local events to raise awareness about climate change.

 Further information on the issues raised by the concerts are published in The Live Earth Global Warming Survival Handbook, written by environmentalist David Mayer de Rothschild.
-Profits from the book will be donated to the Alliance for Climate Protection, as will some of the profits from the concerts.
+Profits from the book are donated to the Alliance for Climate Protection, as are some of the profits from the concerts.

 Antecedents for the style of concerts

 The concert stage at Wembley Stadium.

-The concert series followed in the tradition of many benefit events staged in the past three decades:
+The concert series followed in the tradition of many benefit events staged in the preceding decades: